 In a randomised, double-blind, placebo-controlled study published in Clinical Rheumatology in 2009, 60 rheumatoid arthritis patients were given either 100mg of ParActin or a placebo, three times a day for 14 weeks.
 ParActin was found to significantly decrease swelling and pain in the joints and its ability to reduce the rheumatoid factor, IgA and IgM was clearly demonstrated, indicating reduced cartilage damage.

 The results of another clinical study involving eight patients with various rheumatoid problems were published in Innovative Rheumatology in January 2013.
 Administration of 300mg of ParActin a day for three and a half years resulted in a significant reduction in the incidence of swollen and painful joints as well as an improvement in quality of life.
 In addition, researchers noted significant decreases in the rheumatoid factor, rate of erythrocyte sedimentation, pain and C-reactive protein.

-Even though inflammation is the body's first response to attack, scientists now recognise it as a key element of most major diseases: asthma, Alzheimer's, multiple sclerosis, inflammatory bowel disease and rheumatoid arthritis.
+Even though inflammation is the body's first response to attack, scientists now recognize it as a key element of most major diseases: asthma, Alzheimer's, multiple sclerosis, inflammatory bowel disease and rheumatoid arthritis.
 ParActin may therefore have applications in these various diseases.